CaoAssignments/cse12-sp20-pa8-BinarySearchTree-starter/README.md

 abstract class MyBSTNodeIterator<T> implements Iterator<T> {}
 ```

 This class is an inner class of the `MyBSTEC` class.
-This iterator iterates through the tree in order, moving to the node with the next largest key upon each advancement.
+This iterator iterates through the tree in order, moving to the node with the smallest key greater than the current key upon each advancement.
 See [appendix C](#appendix-C-extensions) and [appendix B](#mybstnodeiterator-class-declaration) for extensions and more details about the class declaration.

 ---